3 keys to understand how the United Kingdom became the country in Europe with the most deaths from covid-19 (and the second in the world)

 In Italy the death toll reached 29,315 this Tuesday.

-The death toll in the UK is even higher if we take as reference the data from the Office for National Statistics, which includes not only confirmed cases of coronavirus but also suspect cases.
-In this case, the deceased exceed 32,000.
+The death toll in the UK is even higher (over 32,000) if you take the data from the Office for National Statistics, which includes not only confirmed cases of coronavirus but also suspects.

-The British government has rejected comparing the death toll between countries on the grounds that they are not accurate estimates.
+The British government has rejected comparing the death figures between countries, considering that they are not accurate calculations since not all governments register the number of deaths in the same way.

-Each country measures deaths in a different way, so comparing them to each other is a largely unsuccessful exercise“said British government medical adviser Chris Whitty.” data-reactid = “42”> “Each country measures deaths in a different way, so comparing them to each other is a largely unsuccessful exercise“said British government medical adviser Chris Whitty.
+«Each country measures deaths in a different way, so comparing them to each other is a largely unsuccessful exercise“Said British government medical adviser Chris Whitty.

 How did the UK get here?